 Now that you know what not to do, what are you supposed to do?
 You've included all of your dates on your resume, you've dropped your gap-period shame, and you've determined whether or not your gap is significant enough to fret about.
 What's next?
 Here are a few tips on how you should handle any questions about your gaps in employment so both you and your potential employer will feel comfortable.

 When your potential employer asks about your employment gap, you don't have to go into great detail.
-You can offer a short response covering all of the important facts and move onto the next question.
+You can offer a short response covering all the essential facts and move on to the next question.
 If you have your gap written on your resume, they may ask for more information.
 It might be out of curiosity rather than suspicion.
 If the interviewer asks for more information, speak with confidence.
 For example, if you needed to take a year off to take care of a sick family member, you needn't say anything more.
 Many interviewers won't feel that it's appropriate to ask further personal questions.
 It's concise, and it's something that they wouldn't be able to track, so they're likely to leave it at that.

 Spin Negatives Into Positives

 If you're nervous that your gap is unacceptable, try to think of ways to be positive rather than negative.
 Remember, you want to focus on strengths for a job interview.
 Some people will recommend lying about your gap to make it sound better.
 Again while you can do this, remember that you want to assume that your employer will find out.
 Honesty is the best policy.
 Instead, think of ways that your gap was helpful.
-If you spent a year looking for employment, talk about how you've been determined to find the right career path rather than "any" job.
-You're looking for something specific, and you've found it in the job that you're interviewing for.
+If you spent a year looking for employment, talk about how you've been determined to find the right career path rather than 'any' job.
+You're looking for something specific, and you've seen it in the job you're interviewing for.
 This makes you seem like a determined and confident potential employee who's committed to the job.

 If you took a year off to travel or work on personal projects, talk about how you were learning and trying to gain unconventional experience to expand your skill sets and perspective.
 With all of this in mind, again, you don't always have to give this extra information if your interviewer doesn't request it.